nuggets0503/nuggets0503/README.md

 ## 💡 Analytical Philosophy

-* **EDA-First Diagnostics:** I treat Exploratory Data Analysis as a medical lab—verifying assumptions like normality, linearity, and homoscedasticity before "prescribing" a statistical model.
+* **EDA-First Diagnostics:** I treat Exploratory Data Analysis as a medical labverifying assumptions like normality, linearity, and homoscedasticity before "prescribing" a statistical model.
 * **Actionable Problem Solving:** I shift focus from "how to build" to "what the business needs to know," ensuring every analytical insight leads to a concrete management decision.
-* **The "80%":** I specialize in the heavy-lifting of Data Preparation—handling class imbalance (SMOTE), data cleansing, and feature construction—recognizing it as the true foundation of model accuracy.
+* **The "80%":** I specialize in the heavy-lifting of Data Preparationhandling class imbalance (SMOTE), data cleansing, and feature constructionrecognizing it as the true foundation of model accuracy.